 These fellowships will pay a $12,000 annual stipend.

 There will be up to four dedicated fellowships to support Diversity Enhancement.

 As you look at our funded projects, you may notice a lack of project diversity.
 This is simply because we have not received applications that meet our criteria.
 We are very motivated to fund diverse projects and strongly encourage students from all areas of study interested in cancer research to apply.

 To be eligible, an applicant must:

 • Be an outstanding Ohio State undergraduate student

 • Be willing to participate in Pelotonia

-Applications for the next Undergraduate Pelotonia Fellows will be due spring 2014 and will be scored on the following criteria:
+Applications for the next Undergraduate Pelotonia Fellowships will be due Spring 2015 and will be scored on the following criteria:

 • Applicant strengths and research potential